At a glance

 The patches occur most commonly on areas of skin that have a lot of sebaceous (oil-producing) glands.
 These typically include areas

 - along the hairline and on the part of the scalp covered with hair,

-- under and between the eyebrows, and
+- along and between the eyebrows,

 - on the cheeks and particularly in the folds of skin that run from the nostrils down to the corners of the mouth.